Jan. 6 Capitol defendant wants trial moved to west Texas, calls D.C. too anti-Trump, politically correct

 “The facts of this case center around Donald Trump and his supporters.
 The evidence in this case is emotionally political in every respect,” the Alexandria attorney wrote.
 “But the jury who would hear the facts in Washington D.C. is the most politically prejudiced jury in the entire country” against Trump.

-Cudd and co-defendant Eliel Rose were charged Jan.
+Cudd and co-defendant Eliel Rosa were charged Jan.
 12 and arrested a week after the riot that left five dead, forced the evacuation of the Capitol and disrupted Congress’s confirmation of the presidential election.
 Cudd faces charges that carry a maximum of 20 years in prison.

 Cudd’s motion for a venue change is believed to be the first brought by a defendant among the more than 300 people federally charged so far.
 Federal law usually requires that defendants be tried where a crime occurred, and the U.S. attorney’s office and FBI field office for Washington have spearheaded the sprawling investigation.